INTENT What are our aims?

 - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

 Throughout the teaching of Phonics, we are able to measure attainment using the Key Stage One and Key Stage Two national assessments, along with the information provided by the Phonics Screening check in Year One.
+If children are identified as needing further support, then this is given through carefully planned intervention.

 Year 1 Phonics Screening Check